-Hopewell Township has a Township Committee form of municipal government.
+Overview Hopewell Township has a Township Committee form of municipal government.
 All Committee members are elected at large for three year terms.
 Each year, the Township Committee elects one of its members as Mayor.
-The Township Committee regular meetings are held on the second and fourth Mondays of each month at 7 p.m. in the Auditorium of the Municipal Building, located at 201 Washington Crossing-Pennington Road.
+The Township Committee regular meetings are held on the first and third Mondays of each month at 5:30pm.
+Currently all meeting are on Zoom, when possible they will be held in the Auditorium of the Municipal Building, located at 201 Washington Crossing-Pennington Road.

 Three types of governmental actions that are vested in the Township Committee and Mayor are the of passing resolutions, adopting ordinances and presenting proclamations.

 Resolutions A resolution is a formal expression of opinion, will or intent of a governing body.
 The Township Committee is the governing body in the Township of Hopewell.
 Resolutions are normally introduced and passed at the same meeting.
 Most administrative matters such as approving contracts, raffles/bingo licenses, bond sales and authorizing tax refunds are handled by resolution.

 Ordinances An ordinance is a local law established by the Township Committee.
 The Committee is the governing body of Hopewell Township and is vested with the authority to amend or promulgate ordinances.
 Ordinances (local laws that apply only within the geographic borders of the township) must be introduced by majority vote at an advertised, public meeting.
 Once an ordinance is introduced, the Township publishes the ordinance in newspapers designated for that purpose at the beginning of the year.
 The publication indicates the date and time established by the Committee for the public hearing on the ordinance.